Lexie Hull

-Lexie Lauren Hull (born September 13, 1999) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Lexie Lauren Hull (born September 13, 1999) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and for Rose BC of Unrivaled.
 She played college basketball for the Stanford Cardinal, with whom she was a three-time All-Pac-12 selection, won the national championship as a junior and received the Senior CLASS Award and Elite 90 Award in her senior season.
 Hull attended Central Valley High School in Spokane Valley, Washington, where she helped her team win two state titles and was rated a five-star recruit by ESPN.

-Early life and high school career
+Early life

 Hull was born on September 13, 1999, and lived in the Spokane suburb of Liberty Lake, Washington.
 She grew up playing basketball against her twin sister, Lacie.
 From third to eighth grade, Hull was coached by her father and his friend, Ron Hawkins, with the Lady Cubs Amateur Athletic Union (AAU) program.
-She competed for Central Valley High School in Spokane Valley, Washington from 2014 to 2018.
+She competed for Central Valley High School in Spokane Valley, Washington, from 2014 to 2018.
 As a freshman, Hull averaged 13.8 points and 6.3 rebounds per game.
 In her sophomore season, she averaged 18.1 points and 8.6 rebounds per game, leading her team to the Class 4A state title, where she was named tournament most valuable player (MVP).
 She also won the Associated Press (AP) Class 4A Player of the Year award.

 As a junior at Central Valley, Hull averaged 16.5 points, 7.3 rebounds and 3.2 steals per game, guiding her team to a fourth-place finish at the state tournament.
 She was honored as Washington Gatorade Player of the Year, AP Class 4A Player of the Year and Greater Spokane League MVP.
 As a senior, Hull averaged 20.4 points, 8.4 rebounds, 2.6 steals and 2.1 assists per game.
 She led Central Valley to a 29–0 record and the Class 4A state title, earning tournament MVP.
 Hull also led her team to the GEICO Nationals championship, posting 26 points and 10 rebounds to upset Hamilton Heights Christian Academy in the title game.
 She was named Washington Gatorade Player of the Year, AP Washington All-Classification Player of the Year, The News Tribune Player of the Year, The Seattle Times Co-Player of the Year with Lacie and Greater Spokane League MVP.
 Hull finished her high school career as Central Valley's all-time leading scorer.

 During high school, Hull played for the Spokane Stars on the AAU circuit.
 In addition to basketball, she competed in track for four years, making the all-conference team, and volleyball for one year at the varsity level for Central Valley.
+As a senior, she placed 9th at the State Championships for track and field.